← Return to list of Treatments

 You may want to have warts treated if they become painful, unsightly or don’t go away.
 There are many different types of treatment for warts, but none are guaranteed to work.

-• Salicylic and Monochloroacetic acid: An acid is applied to the verruca and a dressing securely holds it in place.
-The dressing has to stay on and dry between appointments, 1 week apart.
+• Salicylic acid: An acid is applied to the verruca and a dressing securely holds it in place.
+The dressing has to stay on and dry between appointments, 1 - 2 weeks apart.
 Between 4-6 treatments are usually required

 • Cryotherapy: The verruca is frozen with liquid nitrogen.
-Between 1-2 treatments are usually required
+3+ treatments are usually required

 • Dry needling: The region surrounding the verruca is numbed with local anaesthetic.
 The verruca is then punctured multiple times with a needle to initiate a strong immune response.
 Between 1-2 treatments are usually required